 - Initial HVAC drawings or process flaws result in erroneous and delayed construction.

-MEP BIM offers highly realistic virtual models of new and existing HVAC systems for refurbishment.
+MEP coordination offers highly realistic virtual models of new and existing HVAC systems for refurbishment.
 The comprehensive specifications for error-free installation, assembly, and operation are included in the 3D coordinated MEP -BIM models.
 Contractors may now relax because of accurate cost estimates, less rework, and better production.
-According to one study, using MEP-BIM Services resulted in improved precision, fewer errors, and increased collaboration at every project step.
+According to one study, using MEP BIM services resulted in improved precision, fewer errors, and increased collaboration at every project step.

-Five key Benefits of Using MEP-BIM services in HVAC systems.
+5 key Benefits of Using MEP-BIM services in HVAC systems

 Accuracy with Less Rework